 - Porky's, promoted as "The Raunchiest Movie About Growing Up Ever Made", features a 17-year-old hero.
 The sequel advances into My Girl Is Not a Slut territory.

 - Revenge of the Nerds: No matter how many times the Nerds outsmart the Jocks, they haven't really beaten the Jocks till the chief Nerd seduces the chief Jock's girl.
 (Yes, I know, there was the big speech about Nerd pride while the Scary Black Man types intimidated the Jocks, but which part did we all really cheer at?)
 Of course she's a cheerleader, too; see All Guys Want Cheerleaders.

-- The Forty Year Old Virgin: Much of the humor in the film is due to the fact that the hero lives up to the title.
+- The 40-Year-Old Virgin: Much of the humor in the film is due to the fact that the hero lives up to the title.
 He collects toys, underlining the pre-manhood status of male virgins.
 Ironically, despite his 'man-child' status, in many ways his non-virgin male friends were far more infantile and immature about sex than he was.

 - It should also be noted that the hero reached his spiritual manhood long before he lost his virginity, since he waited to have sex until the honeymoon.

 - Taken to another level in The Mockbuster The Asylum film, The 18-Year-Old Virgin.
 The titular virgin is a female Hollywood Nerd who wants to lose it to her crush at a party.
 The guy is open to the idea, but doesn't want to have sex with a virgin, so she has to find someone else to take her virginity before she can hook up with her dream guy.
 Hilarity Ensues.

 - The entire plot of the film American Pie, which in turn owes more than a passing debt to the similarly-structured 1980s comedy Hot Moves.